n3dst4/pnpm-dependabot-bug/README.md

 This only applies to dependencies on PUBLIC GitHub repos (private repos would require an SSH key anyway.)

-If you switch to the dependabot branch locally you probably won't be able to reproduce
+If you switch to the dependabot branch locally you probably won't be able to reproduce the issue because you will have SSH keys set up for pushing/pulling to GitHub.